shopsys/shopsys/docs/basic-concepts/introduction-to-model-architecture.md

 Each domain has its logic which is the higher level rules for how objects of the domain model interact with one another.

-Domain model of Shopsys Platform is located in [`Shopsys\FrameworkBundle\Model`](https://github.com/shopsys/framework/tree/master/src/Model).
+Domain model of Shopsys Platform is located in [`Shopsys\FrameworkBundle\Model`]({{github.link}}/packages/framework/src/Model).
-Its concept is to separate behavior and properties of objects from its persistence.
+Its concept is to separate the behavior and properties of objects from its persistence.
-This separation is suitable for code reusability, easier testing and it fulfills the Single Responsibility Principle.
+This separation is suitable for code reusability, easier testing, and it fulfills the Single Responsibility Principle.

 Code belonging to the same feature is grouped together (e.g., `Cart` and `CartItem`).
 Names of classes and methods are based on real world vocabulary to be more intuitive (e.g., `OrderHashGenerator` or `getSellableProductsInCategory()`).

-Model is mostly divided into three parts: Entity, Repository and Facade.
+The model is mostly divided into three parts: Entity, Repository and Facade.

 ![model architecture schema](./img/model-architecture.png 'model architecture schema')